Type: Sensorand movement

 The sphere is actually composed from two hemispheres which fit together: one of the two simply acts as tappor the other - the real unit e profirst - which accepts the power supply battery, an A123 at 3.3 volt (supplied) and the reset button.

 The unit, in this compatible version Appthe HomeKits (mod.
 FGBHMS-001) that we tested (there is also a version of it Z-Wave) is actually based on proProtocol Bluetooth LE.
-The Motion Sensor HomeKit indeed it does not have connectivity Wi-Fi: the propairing procedure is performed by app Appthe "Casa" (on iOS and / or macOS) through, appgreasy, Bluetooth LE connection which, as is known, is not particularly energy intensive (unlike Wi-Fi).
+The Motion Sensor HomeKit indeed it does not have connectivity Wi-Fi: the procedura of pairing is made from app Appthe "Casa" (on iOS and / or macOS) through, appgreasy, Bluetooth LE connection which, as is known, is not particularly energy intensive (unlike Wi-Fi).
 On account, the radio coverage is what it is, that is realistically not beyond the 15-20 meters (compared to a declared of the prodector of 50 meters).
 An aspect certainly not secondary in case of environments particolarmente large and / or multilevel.

 As anticipated, it is of a motion sensor.
 The guaranteed coverage angle is around 90 °, while the declared distance is up to 7 meters, even if we have appurato a good reading only within the five.
 Motion SensorHowever, it is much more: in fact it is a multi-sensor, as it is also able to provide reading of the light present in the environment (in luxury) as well as the temperature.